ajbonner/magento-githooks/README.md

 magento-githooks
 ================

-Various Githooks for Magento Projects
+Various Githooks for Magento Projects, use them at your own risk!